Kafū, aged forty-one.

 November 23rd.

-I purchased Chinese narcissus at Yoshishōdō in Ginza and visited Mother in the afternoon.
+Purchased Chinese narcissus at Yoshishōdō in Ginza, and in the afternoon visited Mother.

 The maple leaves before the garden were like brocade.

-Eight years ago, when the geisha Yaetsugu frequented my study, Mother received a kitten from the barber’s house in Tsunomizusaka, named it Koma, and lovingly raised it.
+Eight years ago, when the geisha Yaetsugu frequented my study, I received a kitten from Tsunomotozaka Barber’s House, which Mother named Koma and lovingly raised.

-Since then, there had been no mice in the house—Koma fulfilled his duties admirably to repay our kindness—yet the geisha left and never returned, serving only to show how human affections prove more fickle than even a beast’s.
+Since then, there had been no mice in the house; Koma fulfilled his duty admirably and repaid our kindness, yet the geisha left and never returned—merely revealing how human affections prove more fickle than even a beast’s.

-That night, Mother spoke in detail of how Koma, weakened with age, had approached death.
+That night, Mother spoke in detail of how Koma had been in his final hours as he aged and approached death.

-I was reminded of Pierre Loti’s essay in *The Book of Death and Sorrow* depicting an old cat’s demise, and my sorrow deepened all the more.
+Pierre Loti’s essay in *The Book of Death and Sorrow* depicting an old cat’s demise came to mind, deepening my sorrow all the more.

 November 24th.